liblime/jspec/README.md

 common functionality, including specs and hooks.
 Shared functionality is run in the order in which it is included in the hosting suite.
 For example a canine would inherit all behavior of an animal, and particular breeds of dog would inherit all behavior from the canine.
-Note that as in the poodle example, shared behavior sets can be nested inside suites or describe blocks and will be visible only to other describe blocks at or below the same nesting level.
+Note that as in the poodle example, shared behaviors can be nested inside suites or describe blocks and will be visible only to other describe blocks _at or below_ the same nesting level.

 	shared_behaviors_for 'animal'
 		before
-			animal = {eats: function(){return true;}}
+			animal = { eats: function(){return true }}
 		end

 		it 'should eat'